chadmando/signet/README.md

 Signet took it's name from the ancient practice of sealing documents by pressing personal jewelery into hot wax.
 This uniquely identified the documents origin.
-The jeweley usually took the form a rign worn by the sender --a **signet ring**.
+The jeweley usually took the form of a ring worn by the sender --a **signet ring**.

 ### Project Motivation